PyPSA/pypsa-eur/doc/supply_demand.rst

 **Transport**

-Hydrogen is transported by pipelines.
-H $_2$ pipelines are endogenously generated, either via a  greenfield H $_2$ network, or by `retrofitting natural gas pipelines <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L262>`_).
+Hydrogen is transported by pipelines. $H_2$ pipelines are endogenously generated, either via a  greenfield $H_2$ network, or by `retrofitting natural gas pipelines <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L262>`_).
 Retrofitting is implemented in such a way that for every unit of decommissioned gas pipeline, a share (60% is used in the study by  `Neumann et al. <https://arxiv.org/abs/2207.05816>`_) of its nominal capacity (exogenously determined in the `config file <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L266>`_.) is available for hydrogen transport.
 When the gas network is not resolved, this input denotes the potential for gas pipelines repurposed into hydrogen pipelines.
 New pipelines can be built additionally on all routes where there currently is a gas or electricity network connection.
 These new pipelines will be built where no sufficient retrofitting options are available.
 The capacities of new and repurposed pipelines are a result of the optimisation.

 **Storage**